X01XX/forth-memory-management/README.md

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.

-  gforth example11.fs \ Shows string parsing into an integer list-of-lists, and error conditions.
+  gforth example11.fs \ Shows string parsing, print, and deallocate, of a list of mixed integer, sub-list, float,
+                      \ region, and unidentified token.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run,